gina-alaska/wildfire-exposure-toolbox/README.md

 - **Vegetation Layer**

-Gridded vegetation data.
-Toolbox designed about ABoVE data, should work with other data sources.
+Gridded vegetation data that will be processed.
+Toolbox designed using Arctic Boreal Vulnerability Experiment (ABoVE) Landsat-derived Annual Dominant Land Cover Across ABoVE Core Domain, 1984-2014 (Hereafter refered to as ABoVE Landcover), a 30m x 30m categorical landcover classification (Wang et al., 2019).
+Other categorical vegetation datasets can be used, provided the user customizes the reclassification table to match the dataset.

 - **Reclassification Table**

 Can be entered manually in tool, or loaded from a table file.
+This table is used to reclassify categorical vegetation data into hazard fuels data.
+We developed reclassification tables for 100 meter and 500 meter distances for the ABoVE Landcover data; these are included in the zipped toolbox and can be used as a template for other landcover datasets.

 - **Building Footprint Layer**